Alex Silva (wrestler)

-Alexander Freitas (born January 23, 1990) is a Canadian professional wrestler best known for his time in Total Nonstop Action Wrestling where he is a former Impact Gut Check Winner under the ring name Alex Silva.
+Alexander Freitas (born January 23, 1990) is a Canadian professional wrestler.
+He is best known for his time in Total Nonstop Action Wrestling (TNA), where he is a former Impact Gut Check Winner under the ring name Alex Silva.

 Professional wrestling career

 Training and early career (2004–2010)

 After being trained by his father, Freitas debuted in 2004 for Paul LeDuc's FLQ promotion.
 Initially, Freitas adopted the ring name Sean Simmons, but soon began wrestling under the name Alex Silva.
 He spent the next few years wrestling mainly in Quebec, but also ventured (at 16 years old) into the United States to wrestle in Hawaii, Atlanta, Wisconsin, and Chicago.

 On March 15, 2009, Silva won the CRW Quebec Championship by defeating Twister.
 He lost the championship to Jeremy Prophet on July 26, 2009.

 Ring of Honor (2010–2011)

 Throughout 2010 and 2011, Silva made appearances for Ring of Honor's Ring of Honor Wrestling television show, in losses to Michael Elgin, Roderick Strong, Tommaso Ciampa, and Mike Mondo.